iVeia/meta-iveia/README.md

 bitbake-layers add-layer ../sources/meta-iveia                                   # add meta-iveia
 MACHINE=atlas-ii-z8-hp bitbake iveia-boot iveia-image-minimal                    # build iveia targets
 ```

+Note: the above versions for Xilinx and iVeia (defined in the `repo init` and
+`git clone` lines, respectively), and the `MACHINE` may de different for your
+board.

+After the first run, all future runs require `source setupsdk` to setup
+environment in a new shell, and then building with the last line above.

 # Build targets and products